Filling the Unit System: IntegrationUnit, AdapterUnit, and the Full Boot Sequence

 The Full Boot Sequence (In Theory)

-The init order described above is not implemented yet, but the intended flow is:
+Note: The init order described below is not implemented yet.
+It outlines the intended flow once the resolver is wired up.

 1. Runtimes boot first.

-2. Adapters initialize next (dev/build hooks become available).
+2. Adapters initialize next (making dev/build hooks available).

 3. Integrations configure last, after all runtimes and adapters are ready.

-4. Within each tier, a topological sort based on requires/optionalRequires resolves the exact ordering.
+Within each tier, a topological sort based on requires / optionalRequires resolves the exact ordering.

 How It Should Work